na-na-hi/renget/archive/CloverDrawRequest.md

-!!! danger Please put newer scene ideas to draw at the top of the list (completed requests linked at the bottom of the rentry)
+/!!! danger Please put newer scene ideas to draw at the top of the list (completed requests linked at the bottom of the rentry)

 [TOC]

 #Pending Requests

+1. Booker asking Sneasel if she likes jazz.

 1. An edit of [this](https://files.catbox.moe/hnb0ee.jpg) with Chespin ranting at Cider while he builds a nest.

 1. One or both of these bizarro alternate universe ships: https://files.catbox.moe/y9tji2.png